Bullsnake

 The bullsnake (Pituophis catenifer sayi) is a large, nonvenomous, colubrid snake.
 It is a subspecies of the gopher snake (Pituophis catenifer).
-The bullsnake is one of the largest/longest snakes of North America and the United States, reaching lengths up to 8 ft.
+The bullsnake is one of the largest/longest snakes of North America, reaching lengths up to 8 ft.

 Etymology

 The subspecific name, sayi, is in honor of American naturalist Thomas Say.

 In Mexico, bullsnakes are called cincuate (/sentli/; Náhuatl: corn, /coatl/; Náhuatl: snake).

-They are known as bull snakes or bullsnakes because of the deep hissing/rumbling sound they make when nervous, which can be reminiscent of a bellowing bull, as well as their overall defensive display of rearing up like a rattlesnake and rattling their tail in leaves, all of which is a bluff; the snake is not venomous, and rarely bites.
+They are known as bull snakes or bullsnakes because of the deep hissing/rumbling sound they make when nervous, which can be reminiscent of a bellowing bull, as well as their overall defensive display of rearing up like a rattlesnake and rattling their tail in leaves, all of which is a bluff; the snake is not venomous and rarely bites.

 Geographic range

-The bullsnake (Pituophis catenifer sayi) occurs throughout the Great Plains and parts of the Midwestern United States, ranging from southern Saskatchewan, and Alberta, Canada, south, into Mexico, including Nuevo León and Tamaulipas, southeast San Luis Potosi, and extreme northern Veracruz, and Hidalgo.
+The bullsnake (Pituophis catenifer sayi) occurs throughout the Great Plains and parts of the Midwestern United States, ranging from southern Saskatchewan and Alberta, Canada, south into Mexico, including Nuevo León and Tamaulipas, southeast San Luis Potosi, and extreme northern Veracruz, and Hidalgo.
 States in the US include Colorado, Illinois, Indiana, Iowa, Kansas, Minnesota, Missouri, Montana, Nebraska, New Mexico, North Dakota, Oklahoma, South Dakota, Texas, Wisconsin, and Wyoming.